sdonovan001/cloud-computing-models/IaaS/README.md

 We will break our deployment into two distinct steps:
 * We will use Cloud Build and Packer to package our stock charting application into a runnable OS image.
 Step by step instructions along with the necessary artifacts can be found in the [packer](./packer) directory.
 * We will use Terraform to stand up a GCE VM running our new OS image (i.e. deploy our application).
 Step by step instructions along with the necessary artifacts can be found in the [terraform](./terraform) directory.

+__NOTE__: We have significantly simplified our IaaS deployment.
+If this were a production application we would need to worry about fault tolerance, disaster recovery, backups and scalability.